asmagen/SPAGEfinder/README.md

 ### Assign values to additional analysis and slurm parameters

-The suggested values shown below may be changed by the user.
+The suggested values shown below may be adjusted by the user as needed.

 *p.val.quantile.threshold* = 0.8 # Log-Rank threshold (p value quantile)